 Meet Distinguished Drexel BME Faculty

+Drexel Biomed's partnership provides opportunities for faculty and students to participate in cutting-edge research in the areas listed below.
 The COE program facilitates collaboration and coordination between government, academia, and industry to advance aviation technologies and expand FAA research capabilities.
 The COEs are established through cooperative agreements with the nation's premier universities, and their members and affiliates, who conduct focused research and development and related activities over a period of 10 years.
-Drexel Biomed's partnership provides opportunities for faculty and students to participate in cutting-edge research in these areas:

 - Drexel is a core member of the Solutions for Operational Aviation Research (SOAR) Center of Excellence (COE)